Wwangb/AdvT-shirt-1K/README.md

 ## 📌 Dataset Description

-**AdvPatch-1K** is specifically tailored for evaluating the robustness of the YOLOv5s object detection model against adversarial attacks in physical environments.
-By attaching adversarial patches to the surface of T-shirts, this dataset simulates real-world evasion attack scenarios that object detection models may encounter, providing researchers with an abundant collection of test samples and a benchmarking environment.
+**AdvPatch-1K** is an adversarial patch dataset created for evaluating the robustness of YOLOv5s object detection models in physical-world environments.
+By attaching adversarial patches to the surface of T-shirts, this dataset simulates real-world evasion attack scenarios, providing researchers with an abundant collection of test samples and a benchmarking environment.

-The physical patches are generated using our novel patch framework, **Diffpatch**, which addresses the challenge faced by current patch generation methods in balancing attack performance and natural appearance. **Diffpatch** is capable of customizing adversarial patches of various shapes and styles based on reference images and masks.
+The physical patches are generated using our proposed method, **DiffPatch**, which is a diffusion-based adversarial patch generation method that allows customizable adversarial patches of various shapes and styles (based on reference images and masks), balancing attack performance and natural appearance.

 Using **DiffPatch**, we designed **9 adversarial patches** and printed them on T-shirts.
 We recruited **20 participants** (with ethics approval) to capture images in diverse indoor and outdoor, including laboratories, campus, cafeteria, subway station, and shopping mall.
 In total, we collected **1,131 images** into **AdvPatch-1K** dataset, including both individual and group (2 to 10+ persons) photos.
 The dataset is accompanied with detailed annotations of the person and patch locations (bounding boxes).
 Our dataset provides a valuable resource for advancing defense research against adversarial patch attacks.